https://invisible-island.net/ncurses/man/

 BUGS

-Mouse events from xterm are not ignored in cooked mode if they have
+Mouse events from xterm are not ignored in canonical mode if they have

 been enabled by mousemask.
 Instead, the xterm mouse report sequence